Skip to main content

 The Company uses the following definitions as a guideline for classifying events:

 Business Interruptions: Business Interruptions shall be defined as disruptions to the normal operations and activity of the Company that may evolve from either a single event, or events that worsen to the point where the disruption becomes critical to the continued operation of the Company or a dependent process.
 Problems may be the results from either tangible (telephone, power failures or interruptions, sabotage, negligence or utility failure) or intangible (pandemic or viral outbreak, Company-dependent labor disruptions, inclement weather) events.
 Business interruptions should be thought of events that may necessitate the enactment of the BCP, but may contain more temporary measures and/or restrictions in order to contain cost or contain the further disruption to the Company by not enacting recovery efforts aimed at disasters or more long-term recovery efforts.
 Disaster Events: Disaster events are those events listed in Sec.
 3.1 which are deemed to potentially cause long-term disruption or interruption.

 Proper classification of events will help direct the response and/or recovery for each situation.

 5 Event Escalation

 Event escalation shall be the point at which a business interruption shall be reclassified as a disaster event.
 The following are the various thresholds that the Company has defined for event escalation.
 Insert the threshold that must be met and the individual steps to follow for escalating unresolved business interruptions and problems to disaster status.
+The following contact tree shall be used in order to notify senior management and individuals with recovery responsibilities at the point in which each individual threshold has been met.

 6 Event Recovery Time Lines